hazelporter/signal-model/README.md

 # signal-model
-Describing how pressure and time effect signal between map and terrain.
+Describing how pressure and time effect signal and channels between map and terrain.